microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 like `autoloadWslProfiles` and `autoloadAzureConnections`.
 These will be set to true in the default settings, but the user can override them to false if they so chose.

+#### What if a dynamic profile is removed, but it's the default?

+We should probably add an extra validation step at the end of serializing to ensure that the default profile isn't a hidden profile.
+If the user's set default profile is a hidden profile, we'll just set the first non-hidden profile as the default profile.

 ### Powershell Core & the Defaults